dialoa/dialectica-filters/first-line-indent/sample_head-inc_1.md

 This sample tests the filter on a document with a metadata header-includes of the MetaInlines type.

-First paragraph.
-In English-style typography, the first paragraph shouldn't have a first-line indent, nor the paragraphs below headers.

 This paragraph should start with a first-line indent.
 But after this quote:

 > Lorem ipsum dolor sit amet, consectetur adipiscing elit.